 It's no fun being afraid to take off your shirt at the beach, or anywhere else, for that matter.

-Obesity and being overweight are two of the unwanted guests resulting from male menopause.
+Being blubbery and rotund are two of the unwanted guests resulting from male menopause.

-This expanding gut is more than concern over your appearance.
+This expanding gut is more than a concern over your appearance.

-The stomach is a real organ that secretes hormones related to cardiac disease, obesity, and low testosterone.
+The stomach secretes hormones directly linked to heart disease, obesity, and low testosterone.

-The size of your abdomen plays a vital role in testosterone deficiency.
+The size of your belly plays a vital role in low testosterone.

-The enzyme, aromatase, converts testosterone into estrogen in the stomach.
+The enzyme, aromatase, transforms testosterone into estrogen in the stomach.

-Losing weight is the key to boosting testosterone levels and warding off the effects of male menopause.
+Blowtourching fat and dropping pounds are crucial to boosting testosterone and warding off the effects of male menopause.

-As a result of this sudden appearance of the “party-crashers” listed above, hordes of American men are embracing testosterone replacement therapies.
+As a result of this sudden appearance of the “party-crashers” listed above, hordes of men are embracing testosterone replacement therapy (TRT).

-These treatments come in the form of a gel, patch or injection, and are designed to restore normal testosterone levels.
+These treatments come in the form of an injection, a gel, or a patch, and are designed to boost low testosterone levels back to normal.

-Of course, we’re all looking for a quick fix, but immediately running to the nearest testosterone clinic may or may not be the answer.
+For sure, we’re all looking for gimmicks, but undergoing a testosterone regimen may or may not be the answer.

-The truth is testosterone injections should never be the first line of defense when it comes to treating low T.
+The bottom line: testosterone injections should not be the first action taken when it comes to treating low T.